alitanharo/hello_world/README.md

 # hello_world
 the test  repository
-it is a nicee code for start
+it is a nice code for start